Exclusive Interview: Paul Johnson – Director of the Institute for Fiscal Studies

 “That has been an enormously successful partnership between governments setting the framework and the market, and private providers who have taken advantage of that to help drive prices down.
 We have had huge success in the world's renewable electricity production.

 “The issues are a bit different for other industries and the rest of the economy.
-You really do need government setting the framework and the incentives as businesses will respond to that.
+You really do need the government to set the framework and the incentives as businesses will respond to that.

-“We still need more clarity, certainty and appropriate incentives from government.”
+“We still need more clarity, certainty and appropriate incentives from the government.”

 “I think there's a real problem about the way policy is made in the UK in lots of ways, actually.
 One is about the sheer centralisation of policymaking and government, and we've seen that in spades throughout the COVID-19 pandemic.

 “In other countries like Germany, for example, you've got much more localised decision making, which is often rather more effective.
 We've seen it with the test and trace system, which has been really difficult to get off the ground.